Boeing 777X: 2025

-Flight testing resumed on January 16, 2025 following grounding in August 2024 due to cracks discovered in engine mounting hardware.
+Flight testing resumed on January 16, 2025, following grounding in August 2024 due to cracks discovered in engine mounting hardware.
 Boeing confirmed expected first delivery, to Lufthansa, had been pushed back to 2026 from the previous 2025 estimate.

 On October 2, 2025, it was reported that the first delivery would slip again to 2027, resulting in additional charges estimated at between $2.5 billion and $4 billion.
 As a result, the initial deliveries are now expected seven years after the original date.

-On November 6 or 7, 2025 (exact date not officially disclosed), the Federal Aviation Administration (FAA) gave Boeing approval to begin Phase 3 of 5 in the Type Inspection Authorization (TIA) process for the 777X.
+On November 6, 2025, the Federal Aviation Administration (FAA) gave Boeing approval to begin Phase 3 of 5 in the Type Inspection Authorization (TIA) process for the 777X.
 Phase 3 is widely considered the most challenging, involving rigorous inspections, extensive documentation, and real-world testing under close FAA supervision.

+2026

+On February 4, 2026, Boeing announced plans for the first flight of the production 777X in April 2026, which took place as planned with the 777X for launch customer Lufthansa.
+On March 6, 2026, Carsten Spohr, that airline's CEO, said that he expects the first 777X to be delivered in 2027.

+In March 2026, the FAA gave Boeing approval to begin phase 4A testing of the 777X.
+In May 2026, Boeing flew Lufthansa's first production 777-9.
+Instead of a test interior, the aircraft features Lufthansa's fully outfitted passenger cabin.

+In June 2026, the 777-9 entered Type Inspection Authorization (TIA) 4B, allowing FAA flight crews to pilot the aircraft.
+This was a major milestone towards the expected certification at the end of the year.

+In July 2026, reports emerged that one 777X airframe destined for Emirates had been scrapped in 2025 as it was uneconomical to modify it to the final configuration.
+Emirates' CEO Tim Clark stated that the airline would refuse to take delivery of the nine other aircraft built for it in the same timeframe, noting in particular the structural issues encountered during testing and suggesting that these aircraft should also be scrapped rather than retrofitted.
+Lufthansa also expressed strong reservations about accepting early-build airframes.